Automatic Status Rollup for Parent OKRs

 What happens when I postpone a contributing child?

 When you set a child to Postponed status, it's automatically excluded from both your parent's progress calculation and status determination.
 The child's contribution weight is set to 0, so it doesn't affect whether your parent shows On Track, Behind, or At Risk.
-This prevents paused work from creating false health signals, postponed items won't make your parent appear behind schedule.
+This prevents paused work from creating false health signals.
 When you reactivate the child, it resumes contributing to both progress and status calculations.

 If a child's status changes, does my parent's status automatically change too?

-Not directly.
-Your parent's status is based on weighted progress of its children, not their status.
-When a child's progress changes, it affects your parent's weighted progress, which may then change your parent's calculated status.
+Yes, it can.
+Rhythms considers the health distribution of contributing children when computing parent status.
+Changes in children's health can influence the parent's status even if the mathematical progress delta hasn't changed significantly.
+Additionally, when a child's progress changes, it affects your parent's weighted progress, which may also shift the parent's calculated status.
 This can cascade upward through multiple levels of OKR hierarchy.

 Why does my parent show "At Risk" when progress looks decent?